Frequently asked questions

 What if I can only give a little?

-That’s OK.
-Every gift counts.
-It’s your participation that matters most.
+That’s okay.
+Every gift counts—it’s your participation that matters most.
 Collectively, lots of smaller gifts add up to make a big impact.
-Last year, gifts of $100 or less to any area of Vanderbilt totaled $1.5 million.
+Last year, gifts of $100 or less to any area of Vanderbilt totaled $2.3 million.
+That’s enough to provide four years of tuition to 13 students!

 How much should I give?